HugoLB0/Ransom0/README.md

 ## DISCLAIMER
 **THIS PROJECT IS FOR EDUCATION PURPOSE ONLY, DO NOT RUN IT WITHOUT PERMISSION!**
-**I AM NOT RESPONSIBLE FOR ANY DAMAGED CAUSED BY THE ILLEGAL USAGE OF THIS PROGRAM** **THE ENCRYPTION FUNCTION HAS BEEN REMOVED FOR LEGAL ISSUE** **if you want the full version, please contact me with a pro mail adress and provide a reason**
+**I AM NOT RESPONSIBLE FOR ANY DAMAGED CAUSED BY THE ILLEGAL USAGE OF THIS PROGRAM.**
+**THE ENCRYPTION FUNCTION HAS BEEN REMOVED FOR LEGAL ISSUE.**
+**if you want the full version, please contact me with a university/academic mail adress and provide a reason**

 ## Stargazers
  [![Stargazers repo roster for @USERNAME/REPO_NAME](https://reporoster.com/stars/HugoLB0/Ransom0)](https://github.com/HugoLB0/Ransom0/stargazers)